-To achieve the effect of staccato, shorten the note value and make up the difference with a rest.
+Staccato To achieve the effect of staccato, shorten the note value and make up the difference with a rest.

-These are not implemented as such, but the effect can be achieved by entering notes of the appropriate small duration, and deducting their value either from the note they would normally be attached to (for an appoggiatura) or from the preceding note (for an acciaccatura).
+Grace notes and trills These are not implemented as such, but the effect can be achieved by entering notes of the appropriate small duration, and deducting their value either from the note they would normally be attached to (for an appoggiatura) or from the preceding note (for an acciaccatura).
 Very effective trills can be produced using an elaborated form of the same method.